lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

 For example, you might have a single "gold" product that has prices for $10/month, $100/year, and €9 once.

-~> Removal of the prixe isn't supported through the Stripe SDK.
+~> Removal of the price isn't supported through the Stripe SDK.

 ## Example Usage